Back to Blog

 What to Bring During Your Badr Ziyarat Tour?

-1. Wear comfortable walking shoes for uneven terrain at historical sites.
+• Footwear: Wear comfortable walking shoes for uneven terrain.

-2. Carry plenty of water, as Badr’s desert climate causes quick dehydration.
+• Hydration: Carry plenty of water; the desert climate causes quick dehydration.

 Conclusions